What Redula & Redula LLP

 New procedures our office has taken at this time:

 1. We will confer with you directly, but not in-person.
 We will speak to you by telephone or email, whenever needed.
 If you have the ability to use web conferencing, we can do that too.
 Please give us your updated/current telephone number or email, so we can contact you.
 You will miss important deadlines if you do not give us your correct updated information.

 2. If you come to our office, we can only talk to you through a locked door and require everyone to wear masks.
 This is for everyone's safety; yours and ours!

 3. Regarding Court appearances, the process has been constantly changing.
-As of September 2020, the court is still closed to the public.
-Please do NOT go to the court or to our office at your hearing time.
-Please BE AVAILABLE BY TELEPHONE AT YOUR COURT TIME.
-Your attorney will call you regarding the status of your case at that time.
+Starting October 1, 2021, the court will open for TRIALS and EXPEDITED HEARINGS.
+Go to court and wear a mask.
+For other hearings, the court is still doing telephone calls.
+Unless you have a TRIAL OR EXPEDITED HEARING, please BE AVAILABLE BY TELEPHONE AT YOUR COURT TIME.
+Your attorney (and interpreter) will call you regarding the status of your case at that time.
 It is important to give us your most updated telephone and email address.

 4. Our office is not doing in-person depositions at this time.
-We are doing video or telephone depositions.
+We are only doing video or telephone depositions.
 Our office will contact you regarding your individual deposition.
+Please let us know if you do not have computer access at home.
 Please leave us your most current telephone number, so we can contact you.

 5. We are still appealing UR denials, speaking to insurance companies, defense attorneys and judges on your behalf.